 Charity Water ask for the bare minimum in personal information before the user can make a donation.
 This makes giving a fast and painless exercise for the donor.

 We understand the challenges you face as a charity.
 We can help you reach your target audiences, increase conversion rates, convey your core messages, and improve user experience.
 We’ve designed and developed websites with charities, membership organisations, and not-for-profit organisations.
-These include: CIWEM, Sailors’ Society, Wildlife and Countryside Link, Green Party, and BySea Coffee.
-Get in touch to discuss your project.
+These include: CIWEM, Duchenne UK, National Deaf Children’s Society, Ellen MacArthur Cancer Trust and Kit Us Out.